 Christina Macdonald, Project Data Officer

+Christina has a dual role incorporating both data management and field work.
 Christina’s role as data officer assures integrity of data as it is collected, curated and integrated into the staging data base for TERN’s data delivery infrastructure.
 This includes both the AEKOS Data Portal and the Soils to Satellites initiative.
 Plant, soil, genetic and photographic material collected at the survey plots is increasingly attracting requests for use by researchers.
 This collection and its associated data are maintained by Christina and the Field Survey Team.

 Christina has a degree in Natural Resource Management and Post Grad studies in IT and wildlife Management.
 She brings to TERN knowledge in developing and maintaining databases for Zoos SA’s species management initiatives and as a mammal specialist on biodiversity surveys for State Government departments.
 This experience has given her a great appreciation of the entire process of collecting accurate and relevant data in the field and seeing it through to publication.
-When not working she enjoys hiking in remote areas.

 P: +61 438 998 736